BryceRussell/astro-bryceguy/packages/rating/README.md

 - Uses [astro-icon](https://github.com/natemoo-re/astro-icon) to serve thousands of popular icon svgs
 - Fully customize every elements tag, text, innerHTML, and attributes using [astro-json-elements](https://github.com/BryceRussell/astro-json-element)

-__NOTE:__ astro-json-element objects can only be styled using inline styles or global stylesheets and classes, this project uses [Tailwindcss](https://github.com/withastro/astro/tree/main/packages/integrations/tailwind#readme) to make styling easier

 ## How to use

 __Install:__